14 Follow-Up Email Example Templates & Mistakes to Avoid

 7. Chasing an unpaid invoice or late payment

 Chasing an overdue payment is never easy.
 That’s why the follow-up email you send should be brief but direct.

 Never use confrontational or dramatic language.
-If you frame the email as more of a casual enquiry, you’re less likely to make the recipient feel harassed.
+If you frame the email as more of a casual inquiry, you’re less likely to make the recipient feel harassed.